Nottingham Trent University: Clifton

-Brackenhurst campus
+Brackenhurst

-Home to over 1,000 students from the School of Animal, Rural and Environmental Sciences, the campus is located in the former Brackenhurst College which was dissolved in 1999 in favour of Nottingham Trent University.

-Situated about 15 mi from the city centre in the Southwell area of Nottinghamshire, Brackenhurst campus is sited at the former Brackenhurst Hall, a countryside estate with woodland, a lake and landscaped gardens.
-Contrasting with the country house built in 1828 are facilities including the high-tech glasshouse and new Veterinary Nursing building.
+Situated about 15 mi from the city centre in the rural Southwell area, Brackenhurst campus is sited at the historic Brackenhurst Hall, a Grade II listed countryside estate containing woodland, farmland, lake, wetlands, and gardens (including a listed Heritage Site and Wetland Conservation Area).
+Contrasting with the country house built in 1828 are modern facilities such as the Lyth Building.
 The Veterinary Nursing Centre was purpose-built in 2007 and was made a RCVS accredited Veterinary Nursing Centre.
-It has a simulated Veterinary Practice giving students hands-off experience.

-Confetti Campus
+The campus includes a working farm, equestrian centre, glasshouses, vertical farming units, and scientific laboratories.
+The campus' 200-hectare farm and woodland estate houses over 250 animals from more than 70 species.
+Currently home to 1,700 students from the School of Animal, Rural and Environmental Sciences (including equine sciences and endangered species conservation), the campus was the site of the former Brackenhurst College which was dissolved in 1999 in favour of Nottingham Trent University.

+Creative Quarter

-Confetti Campus, home to the Confetti Institute of Creative Technologies, is located a short walk east of the city centre on Convent Street.
+The Creative Quarter campus, home to the Confetti Institute of Creative Technologies, is located a short walk east of the city centre on Convent Street.
 It is home to over 2000 students across its college and degree courses.
 The campus consists of the main Digital Media Hub on Convent Street, as well as Metronome (both a live music venue and a music studio complex) on Huntingdon Street, Confetti X (an Esports venue, also on Huntingdon Street), and Space 2 (a shared building that contains TV studios and related facilities) near Sneinton market.
 The institute, along with all its related businesses (collectively the Confetti Media Group), were bought by NTU in 2015.

+NTU London

+Opened in September 2023, NTU London is located on Commercial Road in Whitechapel, London, and contains several music studios, a large social space, specialist teaching spaces, and a 450-capacity venue for live music, esports, and virtual production.